 Loading web pages on your mobile is often painfully slow, with pages taking a long time to load.
-Even after text are shown, pages continue to fill up over time, as ads and images start showing up.
+Even after the text is shown, pages continue to fill up over time, as ads and images start showing up.
 The result is an often jarring experience of janky scrolling and users needlessly losing their reading position.

-AMP HTML takes advantage of CSS to let webpages look like their authors intended them to, and so allowing extensive styling is core to the platform.
+AMP HTML takes advantage of CSS to let web pages look like their authors intended them to, and so allowing extensive styling is core to the platform.

 Ads and analytics